djdoughy/SODApressed/README.md

  -It's mostly analog!

 Notes on building:
-If you want a longer attack and decay, swap the capacitor on C5 to 100uF (16V or larger)!
+If you want a longer attack and decay, swap the capacitor on C5 from 4.7uF to 10uF (16V or larger)!
 Experiment!
 Have Fun!